Jake Rutledge and the Guy with Bad Timing - Part Two

 “What’s your name?” asked the doctor.

-“Well, Zake I doubt it, but we’ll see.”
+“Well, Jake, I doubt he’s your brother, but we’ll see.”

 “Dan?”
-I shouted.
+I yelled.
 “Dan?
-Are you okay?”
+Are you alive?”

 I rushed to the corner where Dan lay on his side bleeding from a gash in his head.